ga-wdi-boston/js-reference-types/README.md

 1. [Fork and clone](https://github.com/ga-wdi-boston/meta/wiki/ForkAndClone)
     this repository.

+2. Create a new branch, training, for your work.

-2. Install dependencies with `npm install`.
+3. Install dependencies with `npm install`.

 ## Reference Types